-The Company has not been isolated from the ubiquitous impact of the Covid-19 pandemic on global economies in the past year.
-The Company's long term strategy remains resilient.
-The Company adopted a prudent short term strategy to move to cash conservation and a cautious approach to commitments to new investments during the financial year.
-Alert to the impact of potentially reducing income returns, this approach supported a robust balance sheet position during these uncertain times.
-Investment in new lending and growing the Company's diversified loan portfolio has recommenced and remains a key focus.
-As noted above, the Company held approximately 40.8% of its assets (excluding sundry net assets) in cash as at 31 March 2022 with limited current contractual capital commitments.
+The Company has adopted a prudent short-term strategy to move to cash conservation and a cautious approach to commitments to new investments over this uncertain time.
+Alert to the impact of potentially reducing income returns, this approach has supported a robust balance sheet position.
+The Company continues to adopt this cautious approach to new investment and is conserving cash because of the uncertainty that has characterised the past few months; this ensures the Company retains a robust financial footing, making it well positioned to take advantage of new investment opportunities.
+As noted above, the Company held approximately (as at 31 March 2023) 13.8% of its assets (excluding sundry net assets) in cash and 11.2% in highly liquid UK Treasury Bonds and Bills with limited current contractual capital commitments.
 While there is external financing in the Group's investment interests, this is limited and non-recourse to the Company; the borrowings in these special purpose vehicles are compliant with their banking covenants.
-While the Board's dividend policy intention is unchanged the Company continues to actively monitor its investments and the impact of these unusual economic circumstances on earnings and dividends.
-See the investment review section for more details on the pandemic's impact on relevant investments.
+See the investment review section for more details on relevant investments.